MediaComem/docker-brownbag/README.md

 It doesn't work because it attempts to connect to a MongoDB database on `localhost:27017` and there is no such thing.
-Even if you do actually have a MongoDB database running on that port for development, remember that each container has its own isolated network stack, so it can't reach services listening on your machine's ports by default.
+Even if you do actually have a MongoDB database running on that port for development, remember that each container has its own isolated network stack, so it can't reach services listening on your host machine's ports by default.

+We will run a database in the next section.

+See [Dockerfile Tips][dockerfile-tips] for more information and good practices concerning Dockerfiles.